-Detector: The detector in a HPLC system is located at the end of the column and it detects the components of the sample that elute from the column.
+Detector: The detector in an HPLC system is located at the end of the column and it detects the components of the sample that elute from the column.
 Different types of detectors such as fluorescence, mass-spectrometric, UV-spectroscopic, and electrochemical detectors are used.

 Data collection systems: The signal from the detector is received by recorders which are used to process, store, and reproduce chromatographic data.
-The data is interpreted and integrated by a computer which produces a user-friendly chromatograph.
+The data is interpreted and integrated by a computer that produces a user-friendly chromatograph.

 The Technique of HPLC